johnosbb/LinuxDebuggingAndDevelopment/gdb_part2.md

 info break
 end
 ```
-You can then run it just like any other gdb command:
+You can then be run just like any other gdb command:

 ```sh
 (gdb) bmain